About LSCS

 Past & Present

 In the Centre’s early years the focus was on the creation of the Scottish Longitudinal Study (SLS), a task involving a painstaking process of digitising paper census records, building the population spine of the study and developing the governance framework required for it to function.
 The SLS data was launched for research in 2007, containing the 1991 and 2001 censuses linked to administrative data and vital event registrations.
-Since then the SLS Development and Support Unit’s (SLS-DSU) was established to maintain, extend and support the SLS dataset.
-This has included the not insignificant task of building the new linkage to Census 2011 data.
+Since then the SLS Development and Support Unit (SLS-DSU) was established to maintain, extend and support the SLS dataset.
+This has included the not insignificant task of building the linkage to Census 2011 data and the currently in progress linkage to the 2021 Census.

-in 2012, the LSCS was successful in attracting ESRC funding for Digitising Scotland, a highly ambitious and exciting project aiming to digitise and link inter-generationally all of the approximate 24 million vital events registered in Scotland since 1855.
-This groundbreaking work will create a unique dataset allowing the exploration of new and exciting research questions for the first time in the UK.
+In 2012, the LSCS was successful in attracting ESRC funding for Digitising Scotland, a highly ambitious and exciting project aiming to digitise and link inter-generationally all of the approximate 24 million vital events registered in Scotland since 1855.
+This groundbreaking work has created a unique dataset allowing the exploration of new and exciting research questions for the first time in the UK.

 Location

 The LSCS is based at the University of Edinburgh, home to the SLS-DSU.
 We reside in The National Records of Scotland, New Register House, 3 West Register Street, Edinburgh, EH1 3YT.
-We also have team members based at the University of St Andrews, as well as collaborations with University College London (CALLS Hub) and University of Cambridge (Digitising Scotland).
+We also have collaborations with University College London and University of Cambridge (Digitising Scotland).

 Explore this site to find out a little more about the projects we support and our team of researchers.